ChrisF1976/Shelly-PV/README.md

 `shellys`|`array[]`|none|see config example. "device-name" can be "Batman" or "whatever".
 To find the device-id go to: "device > settings > device info > device id".
 `updateInterval`|`integer`|5*1000|the api says that every second is possible.
 Find your best value.

+## CSS
+Included.
+Some descriptions are added.
+It took me a while to get a nice look.
+Adjust to your belongings.

 ## Tested with:
  - Shelly Plug / PlugS
  - Shelly Plus Plug S